Philip Hart: U.S. Senate

 Hart was elected as a Democrat to the United States Senate in the Democratic wave election of 1958, defeating one-term incumbent Republican Charles E. Potter by a 54% to 46% margin.
 He was reelected by overwhelming margins in 1964 and 1970.
 (His 1970 opponent was former Michigan First Lady Lenore Romney.)
-Some conservatives in Michigan attempted to recall Hart from office for his stands on gun control and busing for racial integration, with bumper stickers reading "Recall cures Hart attacks," but the US Constitution does not authorize the recall of elected federal officials, and Hart was strongly re-elected by supporters.
+Some conservatives in Michigan attempted to recall Hart from office for his stands on gun control and busing for racial integration, with bumper stickers reading "Recall cures Hart attacks," but the U.S. Constitution does not authorize the recall of elected federal officials, and Hart was strongly re-elected by supporters.

 Hart was the chief Senate sponsor of the Immigration and Nationality Act of 1965, also known as the Hart–Celler Act, which ended the quotas that restricted immigration from most of the world since 1924.

 Hart died in office.
 He had announced his intention not to run for re-election in June 1976 and was diagnosed with cancer a month later.
 The same year, the Senate voted to name its new Senate office building after him, the Hart Senate Office Building.
 It would have been the first federal government building named after someone still living.
 The vote was 99–0, with Hart abstaining.
-He died of melanoma a few days later, just before his term would have expired, and he would have retired.
+He died of melanoma a few days later, just a week before his term would have expired.
 Donald W. Riegle, Jr., who had just been elected to the seat for the next term, was named to fill Hart's seat for the remaining days of the congressional session.

 Hart is interred in St. Anne's Catholic Cemetery on Mackinac Island in a family plot near his namesake son, who died as a toddler.